LootSafe/LootSafe.contracts/README.md

 ```
   Contract: AtomicInventory
     ✓ should deploy a contract
-    ✓ should deploy items (40ms)
+    ✓ should deploy items (44ms)
-    ✓ should send items (150ms)
+    ✓ should send items (174ms)
-    ✓ should despawn items (167ms)
+    ✓ should despawn items (203ms)
-    ✓ should clear availability of items (153ms)
+    ✓ should clear availability of items (160ms)

   Contract: Item
-    ✓ should deploy a contract (65ms)
+    ✓ should deploy a contract (43ms)
     ✓ should give owner balance
-    ✓ should exchange balances (144ms)
+    ✓ should exchange balances (101ms)

+  Contract: AtomicInventory (Trade)
+    ✓ should deploy a contract (43ms)
+    ✓ should should list and fulfill trades (459ms)
+    ✓ should should list all of a users trades (321ms)

+  11 passing (2s)
 ```